Five-day Vipashyana Retreat

 With meditation instructor Jakob Leschly

-At Raupo Bay Retreat, Banks Peninsula, New Zealand
+At Raupo Bay Retreat, Banks Peninsula

 This retreat is held under the auspices of Tibetan Buddhist master Dzongsar Khyentse Rinpoche with Jakob Leschly as his resident instructor.